SohamBhattacharya/cmssw/README.md

     a) git add .
     b) git commit
     c) git push -u my-cmssw <current local branch>:<remote branch>
-        i) Current lical branch can be checked using "git branch". ii) Remote branch can be existing or new.
+        i) Current local branch can be checked using "git branch". ii) Remote branch can be existing or new.

 2. Run ecalDrivenGsfElectronsFromTICL: